ambanmba/telegram-doorbell/README.md

 **Then modify the code as follows:**
 1. Fill in your details on lines 9-11 (Wifi Credentials and Telegram Bot token)
 2. Fill in the full path to the image snapshot on your camera on line 39
+3. As a test this will talk to anyone who tries to communicate with the bot.
+To lock it down just make sure it only interacts with your chat_id

 Then upload the sketch to your board and open the Serial Terminal to see what's happening